moontucer/Cross-Platform-Currency-Converter/README.md

 I aim to upgrade it to a V3 where there's pretty Login and Singup with the backend using Google Firebase for Databases.

-Moreover, I created the app's brand slogan, logo, wireframe, UML Use Case, MCD Diagram, Gantt Chart, and SRS Document.
+Moreover, I created the app's brand slogan, logo, wireframe, UML Use Case, MCD Diagram, Gantt Chart, Sequence Diagram and SRS Document.